YTFGolf/fandom-discussions-viewer/doc/README.md

 // body is alias for rawContent
 // jsonModel isn't needed either
 // jsonModel > body
-// figure out how contentimages work, probably similar to attachments or directly in there
 // if jsonModel is not proper json just fails lmao
 // reply history relies on jsonModel
 // special:userprofileactivity relies on body/rawContent